-As a music instructor, Fang is a certified Suzuki teacher in both piano and cello in the US, and spent four years completing all of the piano and cello unit training.
-She also obtains a teaching diploma from the Associated Board of the Royal Schools of Music (ABRSM) in the UK.
-Besides, she’s a private lesson teacher of CISD.
-Now she has a professional and successful studio Fortissimo Music Lesson in The Woodlands.
+A dedicated and committed educator, Ms. Fang holds a teaching diploma from the Associated Board of the Royal Schools of Music (ABRSM) in the UK and is a certified Suzuki teacher in all units of both cello and piano in the US.
+At present, she has a professional and successful studio - Fortissimo Music Lessons in The Woodlands (TX).
 She has been teaching for over 20 years with inspiring enthusiasm, great patience, and effective communication.
-She also prides herself on identifying intrinsic musical talents in every child, and her students include active Houston Youth Symphony Orchestra, region and the State competition winners.
+She also prides herself on identifying intrinsic musical talents in every child, and her students include active Houston Youth Symphony Orchestra, regional, and State competition winners.

 She uses the Suzuki Method of teaching for it is great for both beginners and the advanced.
 Ms. Fang loves music and teaching music as she’s come to learn that music is a universal language with no borders.
 She can communicate with students with the keyboard and strings even when the language becomes limited.
 She believes this is close to what Dr. Suzuki called a 'mother-tongue approach.